apache/accumulo-testing/test/stress/README.md

 ## Running

-Copy `stress-env.sh.example` to `stress-env.sh` and edit it, supplying at least correct values for the USERPASS and INSTANCE variables.
+Edit the script `stress-env.sh`, supplying at least correct values for the USERPASS and INSTANCE variables.
 The remainder of this file describes and provides defaults for many of the configuration options for the stress utilities.

 ### Individual Execution